-Business growth is an imperative for the survival of any company, because customers’ tastes change and products become obsolete.
+Business growth is imperative for the survival of any company because customers’ tastes change and products become obsolete.
 At the same time, competitors constantly attack the market share rivals with better products and services.
 Many big companies started small and grew to a more robust size by initiating appropriate strategies and building on opportunities.
 Small-business managers need to adopt an appropriate growth strategy based on the circumstances of their businesses.
 Managers rely on internal strategies, external strategies or a combination of these to increase their sales volume or production capacity.

 Internal Vs. External Strategies